sarunsankar17/rent-calc/README.md

-welcome to git now editing in git submaster file
+welcome to git now editing in git master file